-- 1. The provisions in this section are not applicable to service dogs, other service animals, and search and rescue animals. - The carrier will accept for carriage small household animals i.e. cats and dogs.
-As part of carryon baggage, provided the animal(s) is/are accompanied by a passenger, in compliance with the IATA Live Animal Regulations.

-3. Pets in the Cabin:
+- 1. The provisions in this section are not applicable to service dogs, other service animals, and search and rescue animals. - 2.
+The carrier will accept for carriage small household animals including cats, dogs, birds, rabbits, hamsters, guinea pigs, gerbil, hedgehogs and chinchillas carry-on baggage, provided the animal(s) is/are accompanied by a passenger, in compliance with the IATA Live Animal Regulations. - 3.
+Pets in the Cabin:

-The Carrier will accept small household animals i.e. Cats & dogs.
+The Carrier will accept small household animals including cats, dogs, birds, rabbits, hamsters, guinea pigs, gerbil, hedgehogs and chinchillas.
 The acceptance of animals is subject to the conditions below:

 - a) Advance notice, minimum of 48 hours prior to scheduled departure date, is required. - b) The animal must be harmless, inoffensive, odourless, and require no attention during transit. - c) The animal must be confined in a soft sided kennel subject to inspection and approved by the Carrier.
 Cardboard boxes, etc. are not permitted.
 The kennel/container must be large enough for the animal to stand in a natural position, to turn around and to lie down. - d) The maximum size of the kennel is: - 1.
-For transportation onboard the aircraft - a) The container must not exceed length x width x height measurements of 43 x 16×33 cm $(17 \times 6 \times 13 \text{ in})$. - b) The container is approved for an animal not exceeding 18 cm (7 in.) to the top of the shoulder. - 1.
+For transportation onboard the aircraft - a) The container must not exceed length x width x height measurements of 43 x $16 \times 33$ cm $(17 \times 6 \times 13 \text{ in})$ . - b) The container is approved for an animal not exceeding 18 cm (7 in.) to the top of the shoulder. - 1.
 The maximum combined weight of the animal and kennel is 22LB/10KG. - e) Must be securely housed in a soft sided kennel where the animal can be safely stored under the seat in front of the passenger. - f) The container must be stored under the passenger's seat and the animal must remain closed in the container while on board the aircraft, and the container must remain closed and sealed from time of entry into the aircraft until after deplaning.
-The passenger will not be permitted in a row immediately behind a bulkhead or adjacent to an emergency exit. - g) Kennels/containers are to be supplied by the passenger(s).

-h) The passenger must make all arrangements and assume full responsibility for complying with any applicable laws, customs, and/or other governmental regulations, requirements, or restrictions of the country, state, province or territory to which the animal is being transported.
+The passenger will not be permitted in a row immediately behind a bulkhead or adjacent to an emergency exit. - g) Kennels/containers are to be supplied by the passenger(s). - h) The passenger must make all arrangements and assume full responsibility for complying with any applicable laws, customs, and/or other governmental regulations, requirements, or restrictions of the country, state, province or territory to which the animal is being transported.

-- i) One (1) animal in one kennel will be accepted per passenger. - j) Carrier will allow a maximum of three (3) kennels per flight.
+- i) Two (2) animals in one kennel will be accepted per passenger. - j) Carrier will allow a maximum of three (3) kennels per flight.
 This number is not to include any service animal onboard.
-The Carrier may also limit at any time because a person with a severe allergy to the animal is travelling on the same aircraft. - k) Fee for transportation of each kennel/container is \$100.00 CAD plus applicable taxes.
+The Carrier may also limit at any time because a person with a severe allergy to the animal is travelling on the same aircraft. - k) Fee for transportation of each kennel/container is \$75.00 CAD plus applicable taxes.